“Didn’t do the things you meant to do

 Although no one will ever know for sure what happened at the 25th of November in 1974, the result of what happend is painfully real.
 And it remains to be painful.
 The day that NICHOLAS RODNEY DRAKE died in his parents’ house – accidentally or deliberately – from an overdose of antidepressants is not only the day we lost a great mind and even greater songwriter but it’s probably also the starting point for his music to set free.
 From ELTON JOHN and NORAH JONES to JIMMY PAGE, PETER BUCK or PAUL WELLER (only to name a few) – there haven’t been much artists in pop history who are cited as an influence for others as often as NICK DRAKE.
 In his lifetime though, there’s been little to none recognition for the guy that married the sensitivity of folk with the playfulness of jazz.
 It’s not like he had to die to gain the respect his music deserves, but as it is often the case with these kind of things: it certainly did help to create the myth.

 From today’s perspective, it’s sad to follow these trails.
 The more DRAKE tried to do things right, the more he slipped into his depression in the following years.
 His records remained to be flops although there already was a general perception of him as an extremely talented songwriter.
 His introspective stage-appearance and simultaneous perfectionism didn’t help to gather him a decent fan base either.
-But his writing went on and so producer JOE BOYD recorded NICK DRAKE‘s second album Bryter Layter in a comprehensible attempt by making it sound bigger and richer.
+But his writing went on and so producer JOE BOYD recorded NICK DRAKE‘s second album Bryter Layter in a comprehensible attempt to make it sound bigger and richer.
 But even bits of jazz, bossa nova and big arrangements didn’t help to avoid this attempt’s commercial fail.
 Afterwards, DRAKE began to step out of the public at all.
-First in London, later in his parents’ house, he caved in, trying to make sense out of his constant misfortune and the fact, that so many praised his talent at the same time.
+First in London, later in his parents’ house, he caved in, trying to make sense of his constant misfortune and the fact, that, at the same time, so many praised his talent.
 He began recording songs on his own again and his record company agreed to publish them.
 Pink Moon, as a result, is possibly his darkest but also his most poetic attempt and the lines of its title-song resonate throughout the decades although DRAKE himself silenced at November the 25th, 1974.